The White Stripes: 2003–2006: Elephant and Get Behind Me Satan

-Get Behind Me Satan (2005)

 In 2005, Jack began working on songs for the band's next album at his home.
 He played with different techniques than in past albums, trading in his electric guitar for an acoustic on all but a few of the tracks, as his trademark riff-based lead guitar style is overtaken by a predominantly rhythmic approach.
 The White Stripes' fifth album, Get Behind Me Satan, was released in 2005 on the V2 label.
 The title is an allusion to a Biblical quotation Jesus made to the Apostle Simon Peter from the Gospel of Matthew 16:23 of the New Testament (in the King James Version, the quotation is slightly different: "Get thee behind me, Satan").
-Another theory about this title is that Jack and Meg White read James Joyce's story collection "Dubliners" (published 1914) and used a line from the final story "The Dead" to title this album.
-The title is also a direct quotation from Who bassist John Entwistle’s solo song "You’re Mine".
+Another theory about this title is that Jack and Meg White read James Joyce's story collection "Dubliners" (published 1914) and used a line from the story "Grace" to title this album.
+The title is also a direct quotation from Who bassist John Entwistle's solo song "You're Mine".

 With its reliance on piano-driven melodies and experimentation with marimba on "The Nurse" and "Forever For Her (Is Over For Me)", Get Behind Me Satan did not feature the explicit blues and punk styles that dominated earlier White Stripes albums.
 However, despite this, the band was critically lauded for their "fresh, arty reinterpretations of their classic inspirations."
 It has garnered positive reactions from fans, as well as critical acclaim, receiving more Grammy nominations as well as making them one of the must-see acts of the decade.
 Rolling Stone ranked it the third best album of the year and it received the Grammy for Best Alternative Music Album in 2006.

 Three singles were released from the album, the first being "Blue Orchid", a popular song on satellite radio and some FM stations.
 The second and third singles were "My Doorbell" and "The Denial Twist", respectively, and music videos were made for the three singles.
 "My Doorbell" was nominated for Best Pop Performance by a Duo or Group with Vocal.
 The White Stripes postponed the Japanese leg of their world tour after Jack strained his vocal cords, with doctors recommending that Jack not sing or talk for two weeks.
 After a full recovery, he returned to the stage in Auckland, New Zealand to headline the Big Day Out tour.
 While on the British leg of the tour, Jack changed his name from Jack White to "Three quid".